 What happens if we receive too many applications?

 Applications are assessed on an individual basis and are dependent on the departments that our business is offering placements in a given year.
-Therefore, it is important that students apply online as soon as possible after 1 January.
+Therefore, it is important that students apply online as soon as the placement is advertised.
 Where possible, we like to ensure that students are matched with a placement in their area of interest.

 What is the dress code while on a placement?